OISF/suricata/doc/userguide/file-extraction/file-extraction.rst

 contents as the filename.
 Each file is then placed in a directory named `00` to `ff` where the directory shares the first 2 characters of the filename.
-For example, if the SHA256 hex string of an extracted file starts with "f9bc6d..." the file we be placed in the directory `filestore/f9`.
+For example, if the SHA256 hex string of an extracted file starts with "f9bc6d..." the file will be placed in the directory `filestore/f9`.

 The size of a file that can be stored depends on ``file-store.stream-depth``,